-Since declaring her candidacy for the 2016 Presidential Election, Hilary Clinton has been on a breakneck schedule, laying out her plan for raising middle class incomes and expanding women’s rights at rallies and fundraisers across the country.
+Since declaring her candidacy for the 2016 Presidential Election, Hillary Clinton has been on a breakneck schedule, laying out her plan for raising middle-class incomes and expanding women’s rights at rallies and fundraisers across the country.

 But she saved the most important policy speech of her campaign for The New School.

-Taking the stage to a standing ovation inside the progressive New York City university’s historic Auditorium at 66 West 12th Street, the former New York State senator, secretary of state, and first lady laid out her vision for a “growth and fairness economy” — an agenda intended to expand economic opportunity for millions of middle- and working-class Americans.
+Taking the stage to a standing ovation inside the progressive New York City university’s historic Auditorium at 66 West 12th Street, the former U.S. senator from New York, secretary of state, and first lady laid out her vision for a “growth and fairness economy” — one in which economic opportunity would be expanded to millions of middle- and working-class Americans.

 “We must raise incomes for hard-working Americans so they can afford a middle-class life,” she said.
 “That will be my mission from the first day I’m president to the last.”